 Examines normal human structure and function based on a systems approach.
 The first of two consecutive courses, includes basic human cytology and histology, which serve as the foundation for the study of body systems.
 Covers the first of these systems, the circulatory.
 BHSC 2206 covers the remaining systems.

-Organic and Biological Chemistry 1 for Nuclear Medicine
+General and Organic Chemistry for Nuclear Medicine

 Professional Communication for Nuclear Medicine

 This course will enable nuclear medicine students to communicate effectively with co-workers, patients, the public, and the wider medical profession.
 We will focus on writing skills, presentation skills, and teamwork.
 Students will learn methods of organizing information to ensure that communication is clear, concise, and suitable for the target audience.
 Students will learn to write effective email, incident reports and instructions.
 Students will conduct research on a topic relevant to the profession and then summarize their research in a short paper and oral presentation.
 Selected papers may be published on the BCAMRT website.
 Finally, students will develop a resume and cover letter and prepare for a job interview.